apache/doris-website/versioned_docs/version-2.1/db-connect/arrow-flight-sql-connect.md

 Modify the configuration parameters of Doris FE and BE:

 - Modify arrow_flight_sql_port in fe/conf/fe.conf to an available port, such as 9090.
-- Modify arrow_flight_port in be/conf/be.conf to an available port, such as 9091.
+- Modify arrow_flight_sql_port in be/conf/be.conf to an available port, such as 9091.

+`Note: arrow_flight_sql_port configured in fe.conf and be.conf are different`

 Assuming that the Arrow Flight SQL services of FE and BE in the Doris instance will run on ports 9090 and 9091 respectively, and the Doris username/password is "user"/"pass", the connection process is as follows: